Applications for the 2025 Lipman Family Prize are now closed.

 Transferability

 Lipman Family Prize winners embrace the importance of knowledge transfer within the social sector.
 A core element of their business model has the potential to transfer across geography and/or need, thus offering valuable knowledge assets for the social impact community.
+Lipman winners seek to not only achieve significant impact within their own operations but also actively contribute to the advancement of the entire social impact field.

 View how each winner is aligned with our evaluation criteria on our winner page!